2022-2023 Course Catalog

 Director of Admissions and Scholarships: Russell Shrader

-Collegiate Assistant Professor, College of Architecture and Urban Studies: Anne-Lise Velez
+Collegiate Associate Professor, College of Liberal Arts and Human Sciences: Anne-Lise Velez

 Orientation for Presidential Global Scholars (PGS) participants.
 Introduction to theories of culture and cross-cultural competence.
 Survey of Swiss culture, history, and politics.
 Introduction to PGS faculty and research interests.
 Development of individual research questions; transdisciplinary research on critical issues in U.S. contexts.
 Critical travel and safety information.